 Edward Mickle looked across the wharf at the advancing wall of smoke.
 Since late last evening, when the fire began, Mickle had nervously listened to the roar of the flames.
 The bright glow in the sky, the flying sparks and the hoarse shouts had seemed distant, but now, well into the new day, the wind shifted.
 With terrifying speed the flames raced across the waterfront.
 Fire licked beneath piling-supported floors, weakening and collapsing the still burning buildings into the shallows of the bay.

 Excerpt: Just thirty years ago, almost to the day, I was standing on the deck of the Gold Rush ship William Gray as we peeled back the mud to reveal its deck, the bulwarks that surrounded the deck, and the chain plates that once supported the masts – all preserved after more than a century of burial in what it now Levi’s Plaza,in the shadow of San Francisco’s Telegraph Hill.
+William Gray’s partial excavation came several months after the Gold Rush ship Niantic was unearthed by construction at 505 Sansome, in downtown San Francisco, and the modern age of historical archaeology began in the city.
+I also was there for that!

 Co-authored with Allen G. Pastron